AleksaMCode/cache-simulator/README.md

     ++CacheEntries[i].Age;
 }
 ```
+<p align="justify">The algorithm allows for the least recently used items first to be discarded.
+In LRU strategy, when the cache is full, the item that hasn't been used for the longest time (least recently used item) will be eliminated or evicted from cache.
+It also provides a quick constant time access to items in cache.</p>

 ### Bélády's algorithm
 <p align="justify">The most efficient caching algorithm would be to always discard the information that will not be needed for the longest time in the future.
 This optimal result is referred to as Bélády's optimal algorithm.
 Since it is generally impossible to predict how far in the future information will be needed, this is generally not implementable in practice.
 The practical minimum can be calculated only after experimentation, and one can compare the effectiveness of the actually chosen cache algorithm.
-For this program we have we know all of the instructions that will take place in the simulation beacause we have a finite set of instructions in stored in the trace file.</p>
+For this program we have we know all of the instructions that will take place in the simulation because we have a finite set of instructions stored in the trace file.</p>

 ## Associativity (placment policy)
 <p align="justify">The placment policy decides where in the cache a copy of a particular entry of main memory will go.
 If the placment policy is free to choose any entry in the cache to hold the copy, the cache is <i>fully associattive</i>.
 At the other extreme, if each entry in main memory can go in just one place in the cache, the cache is <i>directly mapped</i>.
 The comprimise between the two extreems, in which each entry in main memory can go to any of N places in the cache are described as <i>N-way set associative</i>.
 Choosing the right value of associativity involves a trade-off.
 If there is eight palces to which the placment policy have mapped memory location, then to check if that location is in the cache, eight cache entries must be searched.</p>